rschristopher/ischristtrue.com/src/truth.md

  known as "you".

-Understood properly, we can see *spirits* everywhere, in all manner of complex systems that we interact with and participate in.
+Understood properly, we can see *spirits* everywhere, in all manner of systems that we interact with and participate in.
 These are patterns of reality over time, plainly visible to all humans throughout